Eddie (Iron Maiden): Background

-The first version of Eddie was a mask made by an art student who was friends with Dave "Lights" Beazley, then in charge of lighting, pyrotechnics and other effects for Iron Maiden's live show.
-According to Beazley, the original mask was a papier-mâché mould of his own face, which was then used in the band's backdrop, consisting of lights and the band's logo.
+The first version of Eddie was a mask made by art student David Arthur Brown who was friends with Dave "Lights" Beazley, then in charge of lighting, pyrotechnics and other effects for Iron Maiden's live show.
+According to Beazley, the original mask was a papier-mâché mould of his own face, which was then used in the band's backdrop, consisting of lights and the band's logo, although, the very earliest versions of the mask were made of vacuum-formed plastic, produced from the plaster cast of a student, made in 1978 at East Ham College of Technology.
+The thin plastic masks were too fragile to last and were human-sized, so were later replaced as Eddie developed into a literally larger-than-life character.
 At the end of their live set, during the "Iron Maiden" song, a fish tank pump was used to squirt fake blood out of the mask's mouth, which typically covered their then-drummer Doug Sampson.
 After this initial incarnation, Beazley constructed a larger mask out of fibreglass, equipped with flashing eyes and the ability to release red smoke from its mouth.

 The band's bassist and founding member Steve Harris states that the name "Eddie" comes from the original mask being referred to as "The Head," which sounded like "Ead" in the band members' London accent.
 According to guitarist Dave Murray the name was also inspired by an old joke:

 "A wife had a baby, but it was born with only a head and no body.
 'Don't worry,' says the doctor.
 'Bring him back in five years time, and we'll probably have a body for him.'
 So five years go by, and there's Eddie the 'Ead, as his parents have called him, sitting on the mantelpiece, when in walks his dad.
 'Son,' he says, 'today's a very special day.
 It's your fifth birthday, and we've got a very special surprise for you.'
 'Oh no,' says Eddie.
 'Not another fucking hat!